pingidentity/pingidentity-devops-getting-started/docs/docker-images/IMAGE_TAGGING.md

 Eg. **pingaccess:edge**

-The **edge** tag includes the latest product version and the latest enhancements of our Docker Image running on the Alpine OS.
+The **edge** tag includes the latest product version and the latest enhancements of our Docker Image running on Alpine OS.

 ### product:ProductVersion-edge